-- The LORD leads those who follow Him—“For You will light my lamp” (18:28).
-“It is God who arms me with strength, who makes my way perfect.
-He makes my feet like the feet of deer, and sets me on my high places” (18:32-33).
-“You enlarged my path under me, so my feet did not slip” (18:36).
+- The LORD leads those who follow Him--"For You will light my lamp" (18:28).
+"It is God who arms me with strength, and makes my way perfect.
+He makes my feet like the feet of deer, and sets me on my high places" (18:32-33).
+"You enlarged my path under me, so my feet did not slip" (18:36).

 - God commits Himself-and all of His resources-to the promises that He makes.
 The LORD is more reliable than a rock, fortress, deliverer, strength, shield, horn of salvation, stronghold, and refuge.

 - God uses and orchestrates challenging circumstances and trials to accomplish His redemptive purposes.
 Nothing occurs to God and nothing occurs that is unknown by God .

 - The God of Abraham, Isaac, and Jacob-the God of Israel--is the God of David.
 What He did for the patriarchs, He will do for David and for any who dare trust Him.

 - Truth in theology-rich songs helps anchor emotions and prevents them from running wild during challenging circumstances and trials.